Oxford City Go Club

 • Annual Tournament

-Oxford normally has a Go tournament in mid February – no necessary connection to St Valentine's Day!
-This popular event attracts players from accross the South East of England, and is organized by the Oxford University Go Society, usually with substantial help from Nick Wedd and others from the city club.
+Oxford often has a Go tournament in mid February – not an alternative to St Valentine's Day!
+This popular event attracts players from accross Central. and South East England, and is usually organized by the Oxford University Go Society, with substantial help from others from the Oxford City Go Club.
+The last pre-COVID one was held on 8th February 2020.

 • Some past events